 How Many Solar Collectors Do You Need?

 The number of solar collectors you will need will be determined by the size of your pool and the type of collector you have chosen to use.
-Evacuated tube collectors are the most efficient, so you will need fewer than if you were using flat plate collectors.
+Evacuated tube collectors are the most efficient, so you will need fewer than using flat plate collectors.

 A basic way of working out how many solar collectors you will need is to make sure that the surface area of your solar pool heater equals at least 50% of the surface area of your pool.

-For example, if your pool is 50 square feet and each solar collector is 3 square feet, you will need about 9 solar collectors to efficiently heat your pool.
+For example, if your pool is 50 square feet and each solar collector is 3 square feet, you will need about nine solar collectors to efficiently heat your pool.